Making $100,000 a year is a huge milestone. It’s a popular target in terms of salary, and understandably so.

 |Insurance & Pensions|

 (Personal insurance like life insurance, pension savings etc.)

 As you see, the average American household spends $5,111 every month.
 However, $190 of that is saved and roughly $500 goes to pension savings.

 In addition, these expenses are estimated for each household.
 This means that it’s generally a family that has expenses like the ones above.

 If we assume that your expenses are 80% of the ones above, and cut away savings and pension from the mix, you’re spending $3,500 a month.

 As we’ll see later in this article, the assumed $3,500 a month in expenses is highly realistic.

 For a single person, monthly expenses range somewhere between $1,700 and $4,200 depending on where you live.
 Check out the tables under the heading “Your lifestyle depends on where you live:” to see an overview of 20 different cities for both single people and families of four (click here to go there now).

-With a monthly salary of $6,666, you’re left with $3,166 after tax and expenses, if you live the average life of an American worker.
+Given our assumptions and estimates, with a monthly salary of $6,666 you’re left with $3,166 after tax and expenses, if you live the average life of an American worker.

 You can do a lot with over $3K left over every month.
 Let’s for fun see what happens if you save it all, 50% of it, or 25% of it: